CIEAB-Code/Meta_Stripper/README.md

 # remove_exif
-Welcome to remove exif!
+Welcome to Meta Stripper!
 This simple Python 3.8 script clears all exif data from JPEG image files using piexif.

 # Dependencies
 - Python 3.x